Recipes for camp cooking ...- tested and tasted by Club members.

 These recipes have been provided by Club members to provide inspiration for camp cooking.
 They have come from a wide variety of sources, often unknown.
 The originators are very much appreciated..
 Get your gastric juices flowing and try the recipes out.

-Damper This is for a basic damper.
+Dampers etc Basic damper This is for a basic damper.
 Halve quantities for a smaller loaf.
-Warm beer can be used instead of milk/water.

-Mix 6 cups S/R flour, 1 spoon salt.
+Mix 6 cups S/R flour, 1 tea spoon salt.

 Blend in 3 spoons margarine to create a coarse crumbly texture.

-Mix adding more milk or flour as needed to make a stiff dough.
+Mix, adding more milk or flour as needed to make a stiff dough.
+Do not knead.

 Allow to sit for 10 - 15 minutes.